MohammadRezaShafie/object-rearrangement/README.md

-# Object Rearrangement Task Planning: A Robotics Simulation Approach
+# Object Rearrangement in Dynamic Environments

 This project automates the task of object rearrangement in a robotic simulation environment.
 By integrating object detection, scene navigation, and task planning, this project aims to create an efficient system for arranging objects based on predefined sequences and conditions in a simulated robotic environment.